georgegognadze/awesome-resources/README.md

 + <a href="https://www.makeschool.com/build-an-iphone-game-in-your-browser" target="_blank"> MakeSchool </a> Learn the basics of programming using the Swift programming language.
 Build an iphone game in your browser.
 (Free)
 + <a href="https://studio.code.org/flappy/1" target="_blank"> Code.org Flappy Bird</a> Create your custom version of flappy bird using event handlers.
 The code you'll write involves dragging and dropping blocks.
 (Free)
-+ <a href="https://bitsbox.com/index.html#hoc" target="_blank"> Bitsbox </a> A subscription box that teaches kids to code!
-(Paid)
 + <a href="https://www.touchdevelop.com/hourofcode2" target="_blank"> TouchDevelop </a> Write some code using language called Touch Develop.
 You'll fix the code and create your game.
 (Free)
 + <a href="http://appinventor.mit.edu/explore/hour-of-code.html" target="_blank"> AppInventor </a> With these beginner-friendly tutorials, you will learn the basics of programming apps for Android.
 You'll create three working apps.
+(Free)
 + <a href="https://studio.code.org/s/playlab/stage/1/puzzle/1" target="_blank"> Code.org </a> Create your own game using Code blocks.
 When you're done, click Finish to let friends try your game on their phones.
+(Free)
 + <a href="https://www.gethopscotch.com/" target="_blank">  Hopscotch </a> You can make your own version of popular games like Geometry Dash, create awesome art or build something brand new.
 Try doing fashion design, a journey into outer space, or making a piano.
-The sky is the limit :).
+(Free)
 + <a href="http://www.kodugamelab.com/" target="_blank"> Kodu </a> Kodu lets kids create games on the PC and Xbox via a simple visual programming language.
 Kodu can be used to teach creativity, problem solving, storytelling, as well as programming.
 Anyone can use Kodu to make a game, young children as well as adults with no design or programming skills.
+(Free)
++ <a href="https://bitsbox.com/index.html#hoc" target="_blank"> Bitsbox </a> A subscription box that teaches kids to code!
+(Paid)
 + <a href="http://twolivesleft.com/Codea/" target="_blank"> Codea </a> Codea for iPad lets you create games and simulations - or just about any visual idea you have.
 Turn your thoughts into interactive creations that make use of iPad features like Multi-Touch and the accelerometer.
+(Paid)

 ####Apps for phones and tablets